dream-sports-labs/code-push-server/cli/README.md

 ## App Management

-Before you can deploy any updates, you need to register an app with the CodePush service using the following command:
+Before you can deploy any updates, you need to register an app with the DOTA service using the following command:

 ```
 dota app add <appName>
 ```

-If your app targets both iOS and Android, please _create separate apps for each platform_ with CodePush (see the note below for details).
+If your app targets both iOS and Android, please _create separate apps for each platform_ with DOTA (see the note below for details).
 This way, you can manage and release updates to them separately, which in the long run, also tends to make things simpler.
 The naming convention that most folks use is to suffix the app name with `-iOS` and `-Android`.
 For example:

 ```
 dota app add MyApp-Android
 dota app add MyApp-iOS
 ```

-_NOTE: Using the same app for iOS and Android may cause installation exceptions because the CodePush update package produced for iOS will have different content from the update produced for Android._
+_NOTE: Using the same app for iOS and Android may cause installation exceptions because the DOTA update package produced for iOS will have different content from the update produced for Android._

 All new apps automatically come with two deployments (`Staging` and `Production`) so that you can begin distributing updates to multiple channels without needing to do anything extra (see deployment instructions below).
 After you create an app, the CLI will output the deployment keys for the `Staging` and `Production` deployments, which you can begin using to configure your mobile clients with the [React Native](http://github.com/Microsoft/react-native-code-push) SDK.